thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 }
 ```

-We assume our let binding only has two nodes (recall the distinction between nodes and tokens).
+We assume our let binding only has two nodes (and we don't have to care how many tokens it has).
-The first is a `LetBinder`, which holds the variable our let binds.
+The first is a `LetBinder`, which holds our identifier.
-In parsing we parse an identifier and then wrap it up as a `LetBinder` making it easier to find now.
-We unwrap our `LetBinder` node to reveal it's underlying `Identifier` token and get its text.
+We unwrap our `LetBinder` to reveal it's underlying `Identifier` token and grab its text.
-If our binding is missing, we error out
+If our binding is missing, we error immediately.

-We don't check our next child for a specific syntax kind.
-It's the definition of our let binding, which could be any expression.
+Next is the definition of our let binding, which should be an `Expr`.
 We pass it to `desugar_expr` and use whatever it gives us.
-Failing to find a next child at all, we produce a hole and let the user know they're missing an expression.
+Failing to find that, we produce a hole and let the user know they're missing an expression.
 Next we move onto desugaring appl- You know what actually...

 ## You get the gist

 We've got a taste for desugaring.
-I trust you can extrapolate from what we've seen so far.
+I trust you can extrapolate from here.
 For each piece of syntax we:

-1. Traverse to the interesting node in our CST
+1. Traverse to the interesting nodes in our CST
-2. Extract it's text
+2. Extract their text
-3. Put it in our AST
+3. Put them in our AST

-When we fail to do any of those steps, we replace the AST we're constructing with a `Hole`, attempting to replace the smallest AST we can with a hole.
+When we fail to do any of those steps, we replace the AST we're constructing with a `Hole`, attempting to replace the smallest AST we can.
 We'd rather replace the definition of a let with a hole than the entire let.
 Whenever we create an AST node, we give it a unique ID and a pat on the head, map it back to our CST and send it on its way.
 If you want to see it in glorious high resolution (depending on your monitor) detail, check out the [full code](TODO).